annaesvensson/yellow-help/1-en/api-for-developers.md

 ## Tools

-### Online editor
+### Small web editor

 You can edit your website in a web browser.
 The login page is available on your website as `http://website/edit/`.
 Log in with your user account.
 You can use the normal navigation, make some changes and see the result immediately.
-The online editor allows you to edit content files and upload media files.
+The small web editor allows you to edit content files and upload media files.
 It is a great way to update your website.
 Text formatting with Markdown is supported.
 HTML is also supported.
-[Learn more about the online editor](https://github.com/annaesvensson/yellow-edit).
+[Learn more about the small web editor](https://github.com/annaesvensson/yellow-edit).

 ### Built-in web server